ksmet1977/luxpy/README.md

 * modelling of individual observer color matching functions (Asano, 2016)
 * calculation of CIEOP06 (cfr.
 CIE TC1-97) color matching functions and cone-fundamentals
 * display characterization
-* reading and visualizing IES and LDT photometric files
+* reading and visualizing IES and LDT photometric files (vizualizations: 2D polar plots, 3D plots, single-bounce physical-based rendering)
 * ...

 As of May 2019, LuxPy now also has a toolbox **spectro** for **spectral measurements** with **JETI** and **OceanOptics** spectrometers: